 Pet Assure allows pet owners to save on their pet's veterinary care, even pre-existing conditions.
 Click here to learn more.

-There are 2 forms of this disease:
+There are two forms of this disease:

 - Peripheral: when the balance center in the ear is affected